 ✥ ✥ ✥

-The Development Team members are typically strongly focused on engineering tasks, but they also form a Self-Managing Team.
+The Development Team members focus most of their attention on technical, production, and engineering tasks, but they must also attend to business issues as a Self-Managing Team.
 It is important that team members have timely access to information about their progress towards meeting their forecast, so that they can pivot immediately if necessary.

 There are too many unknowns for the team’s delivery forecast to be a guarantee, and yet the statement of the Sprint Goal and the team’s forecast delivery have raised stakeholders’ expectations.